 He shuddered with fear and said, “Imagine, his father would come and take a knife and shoot him in the back, maybe when he does not know it.”
 Then, checking with reality again, he decided, “I do not believe a father could do that, not even to Hitler.”
 In the conversation following we learned about a few incidents that proved to him his own ambivalent feelings toward his father.
 When I asked him, “Can you imagine that a son may sometimes think of doing something evil to his father?” he became pensive and answered, “Well, he may think of it but he will never do it.”

-It seems that now it will be the father’s love, which stops the father from killing his Hitler-son, that might enable the boy to return that love.
-This could restore the potential for idealization, and conflicts over desire for mother have faded out.
+Bornstein deftly interprets the boy’s fear of his father as a projection of his own hostility, enabling the boy to realize that his own aggression can be contained.
+The father’s love, which stops the father from killing his Hitler-son, is reiprocated by the boy’s love for his father.
+This could restore the potential for paternal idealization, and as part of this truce conflicts over desire for mother have faded out.
 At the same time, a calamity scenario has now been formulated and will be retained as an “apprehension of disaster” in which the excitement of loving relationships have been replaced by hostility, guilt, and numbness.
 The psychic basis for a loving and fearsome father-god is taking shape, ready to be made use of within social hierarchy.

 All this child’s libidinal wishes, doubts, and fears were indicated in his game.
 Their specific content, however, showed up in detailed form only later, in his reaction to the accident with the ash tray, in his discussions, and in the use of his historic interest.
 The disaster in his play may have expressed his death wish against his father as well as his fear of retaliation.
 The latter fear came unambiguously to the fore in his fantasy about Hitler, and further showed the manner in which he tried to ward off the death wish.
 He projected his own aggressive impulses onto his father: It was not he, the son, who was turning against his father, but the father who turned against the son.